-When Talma died on 19 October 1826, and papers declared, “the Death of Talma, the great Tragic Hero of the French stage,” “Extraordinary Actor Dead,” and “Talma is gone!!!”
-Even the English were distraught, and English newspapers compared him to the actor who achieved fame on the stage of the Theatre Royal at Drury Lane named John Kemble.
-They stated that Talma was to the French what Kemble was to the English theatre.
+When François Joseph Talma died on 19 October 1826, newspapers declared, “the Death of Talma, the great Tragic Hero of the French stage,” “Extraordinary Actor Dead,” and “Talma is gone!!!”
+Even the English were distraught, and English newspapers compared him to the English actor John Kemble, who achieved fame at the Theatre Royal at Drury Lane.
+They stated that Talma was to the French what Kemble was to the English theatregoers.

 Talma’s own thoughts on death, were similarly reflected in what he said about acting:

 “The actor, putting himself faithfully in the place of the personage he represents, should perfect the idea of the author of whom he is the interpreter.
 One of the greatest misfortunes of our art is, that it dies, as it were, with us, while all other artists leave behind them monuments of their works.
 The talent of the actor, when he has quitted this stage, exists no longer, except in the recollection of those who have seen and heard him.”